 Deciding between hosting in a cloud and setting up your own IT infrastructure equals the decision of whether to buy your own car or to travel by taxi.
 Cloud computing is like taxi driving.
 You can order as many cars as you need (scalability), get out or change the route spontaneously (flexibility).
-Additionally, you pay only for the ride that has actually been taken (Pay-Per-Use).
+Additionally, you only pay for the ride that has actually been taken (Pay-Per-Use).
 If you have your own car, you will have a considerable amount of running costs for insurance, fuel, taxes, and maintenance.
 In return, each journey can be individually defined and carried out on your own responsibility.
 If the car is broken, you can react immediately whether yourself as a garage tinker or in a specialist workshop.

 But back to infrastructure: The trend is towards outsourcing IT services to save costs for the management and maintenance of the IT infrastructure.
-Since 2009, spendings on cloud computing have grown 4.5 times as fast as payments for own IT.
+Since 2009, Spendings on cloud computing have grown 4.5 times as fast as payments for own IT.
 In the meantime, the cloud represents a proud 39.2 percent of all infrastructure spending.

 Down into the cloud

 Due to increasing storage requirements, usability, automation, and the desire for maximum resource access and flexibility, spendings on cloud computing have grown exponentially during the last years.
 Especially for young companies with strong web or on-demand affinity as well as an initially low budget, a public cloud solution presents itself to keep investments as low as possible.
 To be able to react flexibly to unforeseen growth or unanticipated setbacks, it is usually not worth for start-ups to invest in a complex and expensive IT infrastructure.
-Even small and medium-sized enterprises often dependent on external IT expertise, and are therefore predestined for cloud services.
+Even small and medium-sized enterprises often depend on external IT expertise, and are therefore predestined for cloud services.
 They can rely on a stable and secure IT operation without recruiting their own specialists.
 They also have the opportunity to expand their resources in the short term without great effort.
 Large enterprises and research facilities whose IT systems need to be able to reach the petabyte or exabyte levels by the connection of databases, sensor networks or the intranet are offered by cloud services to meet short-term additional requirements.

 All in one the public cloud is not completely superior to an IT infrastructure.
 Security in the cloud is still felt to be critical.
 After all, 53 percent of all German companies still have reservations about cloud solutions.